twuebi/kenlm-rs/README.md

 This crate is an experimental Rust wrapper around the [kenlm C++ library](https://github.com/kpu/kenlm/).
 It uses [autocxx](https://google.github.io/autocxx/) to generate the glue-code.
 It uses a modified version of kenlm located in `src/lm` and `src/util`.
 Most of the modifications add constructor functions or expose config fields.

+Loading ARPA files will likely not work as file-type recognition has not been implemented and constructing a model will try to deserialize the headers of the binary format to perform validation before calling to C++ to do the actual loading.
+This decision was taken to avoid ugly SIGABRT that would occur if the C++ throws exceptions which are currently [unsupported](https://google.github.io/autocxx/other_features.html?highlight=exception#exceptions) in `autocxx`

 ## Maxorder